Indigenous Circle of Experts

 Chantal Otter Tétreault, Protected Areas Coordinator, Cree Nation Government

 Chantal is from the Cree community of Wawanipi in Northern Quebec (Eeyou Istchee).
 She is the Protected Areas Coordinator within the Department of Environment and Remedial Works of the Cree Nation Government.
 Chantal is also involved in the Cree Nation land stewardship and conservation initiative in Eeyou Istchee, Crees' traditional territory in northern Québec, as a member of the Eeyou Marine Region Planning Commission and the Eeyou Protected Area Committee.
 Chantal is also serves as the Cree Nation Government representative on the James Bay Advisory Committee on the Environment, which is tasked with overseeing the administration of the environmental and social protection regime established by the James Bay and Northern Québec Agreement.
-Chantal holds a degree in Geography from Concordia University and has extensive training in GIS and environmental assessment.
+Chantal holds a degree in Geography from Concordia University and has extensive training in geographic information systems (GIS) and environmental assessment.
 Chantal lives in Montreal and looks forward to bringing her conservation experience to the work of the ICE.

 Lisa Young, Executive Director of Unama'ki Institute of Natural Resources